MD Community Medicine: Admission 2025, Fees, Cutoff, Colleges, Counselling etc

 MD AnaesthesiologyMD PsychiatryMD Dermatology

-MD General MedicineMD/MS Obstetrics GynaecologyMD Pediatrics
+MD General MedicineMD/MS Obstetrics and GynaecologyMD Pediatrics

 MS ENTMS General SurgeryMS Ophthalmology